Process for Appealing a Grade

 3. If the problem has not been satisfied to the student’s satisfaction, the next step is to appeal to the academic dean.
 The student should submit the instructor’s written statement along with his or her explanation of the dispute.

-4. If the student is dissatisfied with the decision of the academic dean, he or she may appeal (again, in writing) to the Vice President for Academic Affairs.
-All documentation should be forwarded to VPAA’s office, along with the student’s statement.
-The VPAA’s office has the option to appoint an appeal review committee.
+4. If the student is dissatisfied with the decision of the academic dean, he or she may appeal (again, in writing) to the Provost.
+All documentation should be forwarded to Provost’s office, along with the student’s statement.
+The Provost’s office has the option to appoint an appeal review committee.

 5. If the student is dissatisfied with her decision, he or she may appeal to the President of the college.
 Again, send all the previous documentation.
 The decision of the president is final.
 The University System Board of Regents will not hear grade appeals.